Sphingomyelin and Related Sphingophospholipids

 Sphingomyelin or ceramide 1-phosphocholine consists of a ceramide unit with a phosphorylcholine moiety attached to position 1 of the sphingoid base component.
 It is thus the sphingolipid analogue of phosphatidylcholine, and like that lipid it is zwitterionic.
 The d18:1/16:0 molecular species is illustrated as an example.

 Sphingomyelin is primarily of animal origin and is a ubiquitous component of all animal cell membranes, from mammals to nematodes (and in a few protozoa), where it is by far the most abundant sphingolipid.
 Indeed, it can comprise as much as 50% or more of the lipids in certain tissues, though it is usually lower in concentration than phosphatidylcholine.
 For example, it makes up about 10% of the lipids of brain, where it is a key constituent of myelin, but 70% of the phospholipids of the human lens.
-Like phosphatidylcholine, sphingomyelin tends to be in greatest concentration in the plasma membrane of cells and especially in the outer leaflet.
+Like phosphatidylcholine, sphingomyelin tends to be in greatest concentration in the plasma membrane of cells (up to 20%) and especially in the outer leaflet.
 Thus, all the sphingomyelin in human erythrocyte membranes is in the outer leaflet, and ~90% of that in the plasma membrane of nucleated cells is in the outer leaflet.
-It is also abundant in the nucleus where it is the main phospholipid associated with chromatin.
+It is also abundant in the nucleus where it is the main phospholipid associated with chromatin, and in lysosomes, but there is very little in the endoplasmic reticulum (2 to 4%) and even less in mitochondria.
 All lipoprotein fractions in plasma contain appreciable amounts of sphingomyelin with a higher proportion in the VLDL/LDL.
 Sphingomyelin is the single most abundant lipid in erythrocytes of most ruminant animals, where it replaces phosphatidylcholine entirely.
 In this instance, there is known to be a highly active phospholipase A that breaks down the glycerophospholipids, but not sphingomyelin.

 Sphingomyelin does not appear to occur in plants or fungi, which produce the sphingophospholipid ceramide phosphoinositol and related lipids instead, or in bacteria with rare exceptions, and its evolutionary significance is a matter for speculation.
-However, Chlamydia trachomatis, a gram-negative obligate intracellular bacterium and a major cause of sexually transmitted infections, requires host sphingomyelin for growth.
+However, a number of bacteria and viruses utilize sphingomyelin or its metabolism in their hosts for growth and viability.

 Sphingosine is usually the most abundant long-chain base constituent, together with sphinganine and C20 homologues, although other bases can be present, especially in ruminant animals.
 In contrast, sphinganine is the major sphingoid base in the sphingomyelin of human lens membranes, linked mainly to 16:0.
 Typically, the fatty acids are very-long-chain saturated and monounsaturated, including odd-numbered components.
 In comparison to the glycosphingolipids, 2-hydroxy acids are only rarely present, but they are found in testes, spermatozoa, kidney and skin sphingomyelin, for example.
 The absolute proportions of each fatty acid and sphingoid base can vary markedly between tissues and species, and some of the variability in compositions can be seen from the data in Tables 1 and 2.